Are there vitamins for healthy hair?

-While vitamins are not the be all end all of healthy hair growth, it doesn’t hurt to take a few or eat healthier foods with them in to help your hair grow stronger.
+Yes, there definately are vitamins for healthy hair.
+While vitamins are not the be all end all of healthy hair growth, it doesn’t hurt to take a few or eat healthier foods to help your hair grow stronger.

 In addition, vitamin C is considered an antioxidant, which means it helps your body destroy free radicals that could be damaging your hair.
 If you notice your hair is breaking a lot or falling out a lot, then you might need more vitamin C.